hotosm/drone-tm/docs/about/faq.md

 #### Final Steps

 - Your manager, or contact at HOTOSM / NAXA will take it from here!
-- Your imagery will be processed and made available in DroneTM.
+- Your imagery is safely backed up online, so can now be processed and made available in DroneTM.
-- Alternatively, if you return to an area with more stable internet, feel free to use this as a backup method, then download the data again and upload as normal via DroneTM.